microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 The user should be able to navigate across multiple activities in the transcript using navigation keys, such as <kbd>UP</kbd>, <kbd>DOWN</kbd>, <kbd>HOME</kbd> and <kbd>END</kbd> keys.
 The navigation keys are based on the [WAI-ARIA best practices for grid widget](https://www.w3.org/TR/wai-aria-practices-1.1/#grid).

-Optionally, when the user press <kbd>ESCAPE</kbd>, it should blur the focus on the transcript and send the focus to the send box.
+Optionally, when the user presses <kbd>ESCAPE</kbd> when focused on the transcript, focus will be blurred and sent to the send box.

-Although transcript can be navigated using navigational keys and keyboard visual indicator is placed around the activity and the transcript, the navigation is not considered a selection (such as `aria-selected="true"`).
+Although the transcript can be navigated using navigational keys and a keyboard visual indicator is placed around the activity and the transcript, the navigation is not considered a selection (such as `aria-selected="true"`).

 ### Focus redirector

-Focus redirector is an element to capture and redirect focus, enabling <kbd>TAB</kbd> to jump in a specific sequence that would otherwise, impossible to jump using tab sequence.
+Focus redirector is an element to capture and redirect focus, enabling <kbd>TAB</kbd> to jump in a specific sequence that would otherwise be impossible to jump using tab sequence in regards to the DOM.

-The element itself is a focusable and invisible.
+The focus redirector element itself is focusable and invisible.
 When focused, it will programmatically send the focus to a target element.

-They are commonly used in modal dialog as focus trap, a mechanism to prevent focus to move outside of the dialog.
+They are commonly used in modal dialogs as focus trap, a mechanism to prevent focus from moving outside of the dialog.

-Note that, on focus, browser will scroll element into view.
+Note that on focus, the browser will scroll the focused element into view.
 This behavior is not preventable (tested through `event.preventDefault()` on `focus` event listener in bubbling and capturing phase).
-Thus, when placing focus redirector inside a scrollable container, some considerations should be made about its size and position.
+Therefore, when placing focus redirector inside a scrollable container, some considerations should be made about its size and position.

 ### Hiding focusable elements in the transcript

-While focusing on the transcript, when the user press <kbd>TAB</kbd>, it should skip all focusables in the transcript and focus on the next tabbable element after the transcript.
+While focusing within the transcript and the user presses <kbd>TAB</kbd>, it should skip all focusables in the transcript and focus on the next tabbable element **after** the transcript.

-To avoid any DOM elements under a subtree to be focusable, HTML introduced a new [`inert` attribute](https://html.spec.whatwg.org/multipage/interaction.html#inert-subtrees).
+To avoid any DOM elements under a subtree being focusable, HTML introduced a new [`inert` attribute](https://html.spec.whatwg.org/multipage/interaction.html#inert-subtrees).
 However, this attribute is not widely adopted.
-Although polyfill is available, it will possibly introduce performance penalty.
-Thus, we are not using `inert` attribute.
+Although polyfill is available, using it may introduce a performance penalty.
+Thus, we are not using `inert` attribute at this time.

 As a workaround, we added a "terminator" indicator as the last focusable element of the transcript.
-When the user press <kbd>TAB</kbd> inside the transcript, the focus will land on this element before leaving the transcript.
+When the user presses <kbd>TAB</kbd> inside the transcript, the focus will land on this element before leaving the transcript.
 The element is being narrated as "End of transcript".
-The user would know that they are now at the end of the transcript, and they are expected to press <kbd>TAB</kbd> again to focus on the next tabbable element after the transcript.
+The user will know that they are now at the end of the transcript, and they are expected to press <kbd>TAB</kbd> again to focus on the next tabbable element after the transcript.

 ### Focus on activity by tab sequence and click

-User can use both <kbd>TAB</kbd> and click to focus on the transcript and one of its activity.
+User can use both <kbd>TAB</kbd> and click to focus on the transcript and one of its activities.

 ### Implementation

 The keyboard navigation model is based on [WAI-ARIA best practices on managing focus in composites](https://www.w3.org/TR/wai-aria-practices-1.1/#kbd_focus_activedescendant).
-This model allows two focii (main focus and `aria-activedescendant` focus) appears at the same time and is for composite widgets such as combobox, grid, and other complex widgets.
+This model allows two focii (main focus and `aria-activedescendant` focus) to appear at the same time and is for composite widgets such as combobox, grid, and other complex widgets.

 The transcript itself is the main focus, which can be focused by <kbd>TAB</kbd> or click.
 The activity is focused by referencing through the `aria-activedescendant` attribute on the transcript.

 To focus on an activity:

--  The user focus on the transcript by pressing <kbd>TAB</kbd> or click
+-  The user focuses on the transcript by pressing <kbd>TAB</kbd> or click
 -  The default focused activity is the bottommost activity
 -  The user can press navigational keys to focus on other activities

-To focus on tabbable elements in an activity, such as buttons inside Adaptive Card:
+To focus on tabbable elements in an activity, such as buttons inside an Adaptive Card:

 -  The user should first focus on the transcript and the activity
--  The user press <kbd>ENTER</kbd> to "enter" the content
+-  The user should then press <kbd>ENTER</kbd> to "enter"/focus on the content
--  The first tabbable elements in the activity will be focused
+-  The first tabbable elements in the activity or attachment will be focused
--  After press <kbd>TAB</kbd> key on the very last tabbable element in the activity, it should send the focus back on the transcript and the current activity
+-  After pressing the <kbd>TAB</kbd> key on the very last tabbable element in the activity, it should send the focus back to the transcript and the current activity
-   -  Note: we are discussing if this behavior should be changed by focusing on the first tabbable element in any succeeding activities
+   -  Note: we are discussing if this behavior should be changed by focusing on the first tabbable element in any succeeding activities.
+Please feel free to leave your feedback on the PR for this documentation: [#3721](https://github.com/microsoft/BotFramework-WebChat/pull/3721)

 ## UX: Scrolling through the transcript using keyboard

-The user should be able to quickly scroll through the transcript using keyboard, in additional to mouse wheel or flick gesture.
+The user should be able to quickly scroll through the transcript using keyboard, in addition to mouse wheel or flick gesture.

 ### Navigational keys used by input fields

-Depends on the state of the send box, <kbd>PAGE UP</kbd>, <kbd>PAGE DOWN</kbd>, <kbd>HOME</kbd> and <kbd>END</kbd> may be captured by the browser.
-For example, if the send box is not empty, pressing <kbd>HOME</kbd> should move the caret before the first letter.
+Depending on the state of the send box, <kbd>PAGE UP</kbd>, <kbd>PAGE DOWN</kbd>, <kbd>HOME</kbd> and <kbd>END</kbd> may be captured by the browser.
+For example, if the send box is not empty, pressing <kbd>HOME</kbd> should move the caret to in front of the first letter.

 When the send box is not empty, the navigational keys must not be used for scrolling the transcript.

 ### Holding the navigational key

-When the user hold the <kbd>PAGE UP</kbd> and <kbd>PAGE DOWN</kbd> keys, the transcript should scroll repetitively using system's keyboard repeat rate and delay.
+When the user holds the <kbd>PAGE UP</kbd> and <kbd>PAGE DOWN</kbd> keys, the transcript should scroll repetitively using the system's keyboard repeat rate and delay.

 ### Implementation

-To scroll up and down, the user would focus on an empty send box, then press <kbd>PAGE UP</kbd> and <kbd>PAGE DOWN</kbd>.
-And optionally, <kbd>HOME</kbd> and <kbd>END</kbd> to scroll to the end of the transcript.
+To scroll up and down, the user should focus on the (empty) send box, then press <kbd>PAGE UP</kbd> and <kbd>PAGE DOWN</kbd>.
+Optionally, <kbd>HOME</kbd> and <kbd>END</kbd> may be used to scroll to the end of the transcript.

 ## UX: A series of decisions